i0brendan0/pokeemerald-expanded-1-10-0/README.md

     - TM 112 - Metronome 📗 - Given by tutor in Fallarbor Town.
     - TM 113 - Mimic 📗 - Given by tutor in Lavaridge Town.
     - TM 114 - Rollout 📗 - Given by tutor in Mauville City.
-    - TM 115 - Weather Ball 📕 - Given by someone at the Weather Institute.
+    - TM 115 - Weather Ball 📕 - Given by a little boy at the Weather Institute after dealing with Team Magma.
     - TM 116 - Power-Up Punch 📕
     - TM 117 - Wild Charge 📕
     - TM 118 - Helping Hand 📕